gjbex/Best-practices-for-scientific-computing/docs/testing/unit_testing.md

 independent.
 You should be able to run them in any order without altering the results.
 This implies that unit tests have to be free of side effects.

-To summarise the characteristics of a good unit test:
+To summarize the characteristics of a good unit test:

-  * it is specific: failure of a test localises a defect in a small fragment of code;
+  * it is specific: failure of a test localizes a defect in a small fragment of code;
   * it is orthogonal to other unit tests: unit tests should be independent of one another.